 Executes one or more external programs on an interval, creating messages from the output.
 Supports a chain of commands, where stdout from each process will be piped into the stdin for the next process in the chain.
-ProcessInput creates Fields[ExitStatus] and Fields[SubcmdErrors].
-Fields[ExitStatus] represents the platform dependent exit status of the last command in the command chain.
-Fields[SubcmdErrors] represents errors from each sub command, in the format of "Subcommand[<subcommand ID>] returned an error: <error message>".
+In the event the program returns a non-zero exit code, ProcessInput will log that an error occurred.